Immersions of punctured 4-manifolds: with applications to Quantum Cellular Automata: Appendix on 3-manifolds and integral lifts

 \begin{cor} The manifold $M$ constructed above is not immersion equivalent to $S^1\tilde{\times}S^2$ or $\mathbb{RP}^2\times S^1$, and hence represents a distinct immersion equivalence class of closed connected non-orientable 3-manifolds.\end{cor}

 Further motivation for Question 1 is given in \S \ref{compatible}.\\[\baselineskip] {\bf Acknowledgement:}~{\em The author gratefully acknowledges the financial support of the N.S.F. and the Max-Planck-Institut f\"ur Mathematik, Bonn, for its financial support and hospitality during the preparation of this work.
-He also wishes to thank M. Freedman and P. Teichner for helpful correspondence and conversations on topics related to this Appendix.}
+He also wishes to thank M. Freedman and P. Teichner for helpful correspondence and conversations on topics related to this Appendix, and a referee for several helpful comments.}